abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/first_cvrp_implementation.rst

     You'll find the code in the file :file:`cvrp_basic.cc`.

     The accumulation of *demands* along the routes makes the ``Dimension`` variables perfect candidates to model demands.
-We suggest the reader to read the sub-section :ref:`time_windows_as_dimension` before reading on.
+We suggest you to read the sub-section :ref:`time_windows_as_dimension` to refresh your memory if needed.
     The situation is a little easier here as the demands only depend on the client and not the arcs the vehicles traverse to reach these clients.

     As usual, the solving process is encapsulated in a ``void CVRPBasicSolver(const CVRPData & data)`` function